antonioshaman/maya-date/README.md

 A Maya date calculator

 ## Install Dev
-With a terminal, in the root path, execute this code:
+In a terminal, in the root path, execute this code:
 ``` shell
 $ npm install
 ```